-Wirth et al. The more senses a media environment activates in its users the (2007) more likely it is that the receivers will feel like they "are" in the environment Spatial Presence is regarded as a two-dimensional construct.
-The core dimension is the sensation of being physically situated within the spatial environment portrayed by the medium ("self-location").
-The second dimension refers to the perceived possibilities to act: An individual who is experiencing Spatial Presence will perceive only those action possibilities that are relevant to the mediated space, but will not be aware of actions that are linked to her/his real environment.
+Heeter (2003) Presence is contextual.
+Presence is a series of movements when cognition and perceptual reactions are closely tied to current sensory impingements.
+Presence occurs during periods of time when cognition (process such as perception, attention, learning, thought and affect) is closely tied to current perceptual stimuli."
+Lee (2004:37) Presence is a "psychological state in which virtual (para-authentic or artificial) objects are experienced as actual objects in either sensory or nonsensory ways."
+Sanchez-Vives Telepresence is the propensity of people to respond to virtually and Slater (2005) generated sensory data as if they (that is what is visualized) were real.
+Floridi (2005:661) The new model shifts the perspective from an internal and subjective assessment of a peculiar experience - presence as epistemic failure - to an external and objective evaluation - presence as successful observation.
+Wirth et al. Spatial Presence is regarded as a two-dimensional construct.
+The (2007) core dimension is the sensation of being physically situated within the spatial environment portrayed by the medium ("self-location").
+The second dimension refers to the perceived possibilities to act .
 Riva (2011: 25) Presence is "the intuitive perception of successfully transforming intentions into action" Waterworth et al. "We define presence as the feeling of being located in a perceptible (2015: 36 and 48; external world around the self".
-"Varying feelings of presence 2020: 74) reflect the extent to which attention is focused on the external environment".
+"Varying feelings of presence reflect 2020: 74) the extent to which attention is focused on the external environment".
 Turner (2014) Mediated presence as pretending .
 "We propose that make-believe is a plausible psychological mechanism which underpins the experience of mediated presence".

 Below we focus on four different views of what presence is, selected from those above, which we consider to be serious contenders in the field.
 Another reason for choosing these four views is that we think they raise interesting issues, for example, the meaning and role of illusions, the plausibility of suspension of disbelief, and of the value and significance of the accuracy of simulated experience in relation to presence experiences.
-They all principally theories of what is known as physical presence, which we see as the fundamental, the core aspect of presence experiences.
-We chose not to look more broadly at some other important formulations, such as presence as action (or of the perception of being able to act) and presence as the execution of intentions, because we believe these views follow from and are dependent on spatial presence experiences - the surrounding reality in which we feel ourselves to be.
+They all are principally theories of what is known as physical presence, which we see as the fundamental, the core aspect of presence experiences.
+We chose not to look more broadly at some other important formulations, such as presence as action (or of the perception of being able to act) and presence as the execution of intentions, because we these views can be seen as following from spatial presence experiences - of the surrounding reality in which we feel ourselves to be.

-A guiding insight for our work is that mediated presence (or telepresence) in a convincing VR and the feeling of being present in the physical (or actual) world are fundamentally similar, if not the same, in nature.
-This leads us on to hope that, not only can an understanding of physical presence help us to understand mediated presence, but also that successful models of mediated presence can help us understand the nature of experiences of the physical world.
+A guiding insight for our work is that mediated presence (or telepresence) in a convincing VR and the feeling of being present in the physical (or actual) world are fundamentally similar, if not the same.
+This leads us on to hope that not only can an understanding of physical presence help us to understand mediated presence, but also that successful models of mediated presence can help us understand the nature of experiences of the world.